About us

 (she/her)

-Just finished a Masters in Economics in Zurich, interested in a social and sustainable future.
+Just finished a Masters in Economics in Zurich, very excited to start a PhD in Economic Geography in September.
+Interested in a just, feminist, and sustainable future.
 When I'm not working on the Summer School, I like to cycle, read, knit, or babysit.
-Looking forward to the 2025 Summer School!
+Looking forward to the 2026 Summer School!

 Photo of Karin R.